 Maybe you set yourself goals and timelines that you cannot achieve.
 Goals, long-term, or short-term, anything based on what you have seen on Instagram, may work for some but not for others.

 I prefer to set an intention for the class, and think about what you want to focus on today.
 This could be footwork, alignment, musicality, grounding, breathing, or simply enjoying a pause from your daily tasks.
 Some days you want to work really hard, other days you need to be more gentle.
 If you have ambitious future goals, make sure you do not lose being present now.

 'The path is the goal'.
 (Chögyam Trungpa, Tibetan monk, 1939-1987)

-This may be due to boredom of routines or lack of stimulation, physical or mental exhaustion, or lack of nutrients or hormonal imbalances.
+This may be due to boredom with routines or lack of stimulation, physical or mental exhaustion, or lack of nutrients or hormonal imbalances.

 You may want to do less, practise sleep hygiene, mix up your activities, e.g. go for walks (even on grey days), cycle, breathe deeply, dance freestyle, do yoga/pilates, stay away from your computers, phones, etc.

 If the situation allows treat yourself to body or energy work like a massage, acupuncture, craniosacral therapy, any healing modalities that restore the flow of energy in your body.

 Many find meditation or simply being still and breathing consciously for an extended time helpful, whilst for others, it increases their repetitive and thinking.
 Try before you decide whether it works for you.

 Eating well is obviously crucial for physical and emotional well-being, something that is unfortunately not mentioned in the mainstream media's 'war against the virus'.